DMOJ/docs/docs/site/pdf_generation.md

    and may be deprecated in the future.

 ## Installation

-Install [Selenium](https://www.selenium.dev/) in the same Python virtual environment as the site, and install the [ChromeDriver](https://chromedriver.chromium.org/downloads).
+Install [Selenium](https://www.selenium.dev/) in the same Python virtual environment as the site, and install [ChromeDriver](https://chromedriver.chromium.org/downloads).
 This will also install Chromium which is necessary for Selenium to create PDFs.